lukemorales/funkcia/README.md

 </p>

 <p align="center">
-  <code>Result</code> and <code>Option</code> types inspired by the best parts of Rust, OCaml, Nim, Scala, and Haskell
+  <code>Data types</code> inspired by the best parts of Rust, OCaml, Nim, Scala, and Haskell
-  <br> providing a type-safe way to build your applications with better DX
+  <br> providing a type-safe way to build your applications with better DX.
 </p>

 ## 📦 Install